Minako Kotobuki

-Minako Kotobuki (寿 美菜子, Kotobuki Minako) is a Japanese actress, voice actress and singer.
+Minako Kotobuki (寿 美菜子, Kotobuki Minako) is a Japanese actress and singer.
 She played Tsumugi Kotobuki in the anime series K-On! about a high school girl band.
 The show launched her music career as she performed the opening and ending themes, and joined three other voice actresses as the music group Sphere.

 Acting career

 At the age of three years, Kotobuki, along with her parents, was caught up in the Great Hanshin earthquake.
 Not long after having seen a 1997 Japanese film entitled Chikyuu ga Ugoita Hi ("The Day the Earth Moved"), all of these events inspired Kotobuki to pursue her career as a voice actress.